Gender and development: Dependency theory

-Dependency theorists opposed that liberal development models, including the attempt to incorporate women into the existing global capitalism, was, in fact, nothing more than the "development of underdevelopment."
+Dependency theorists opposed that liberal development models, including the attempt to incorporate women into the existing global capitalism, was, in fact, nothing more than the "development of underdevelopment".
 This view led them to propose that delinking from the structural oppression of global capitalism is the only way to achieve balanced human development.

-In the 1980s, there also emerged "a sustained questioning by post-structuralist critics of the development paradigm as a narrative of progress and as an achievable enterprise."
+In the 1980s, there also emerged "a sustained questioning by post-structuralist critics of the development paradigm as a narrative of progress and as an achievable enterprise".

-Basic Needs Approach, Capability Approach, and Ecofeminism
+Basic needs approach, capability approach, and ecofeminism

 Within the liberal paradigm of women and development, various criticism have emerged.
 The Basic Needs (BN) approach began to pose questions to the focus on growth and income as indicators of development.
 It was heavily influenced by Sen and Nussbaum's capability approach, which was more gender sensitive than BN and focused on expanding human freedom.
 The BN particularly proposed a participatory approach to development and challenged the dominant discourse of trickle down effects.
 These approaches focused on the human freedom led to development of other important concepts such as human development and human security.
 From a perspective of sustainable development, ecofeminists articulated the direct link between colonialism and environmental degradation, which resulted in degradation of women's lives themselves.